 The coupler incorporates an interlock feature that prevents it from being opened unless it is installed onto a hydrant or adapter.
-The unit may not be removed from the hydrant unless the operating handle has been moved to the closed position.
-An additional safety system has been incorporated to prevent the unit from being blown off the hydrant in the case where the hydrant valve adapter poppet fails to close.
+The unit may not be removed from the hydrant unless the operating handle has been moved to the closed position and the collar interlock handles have been lifted.
+The collar interlock mechanism prevents the unit from being blown off the hydrant in the case where the hydrant valve adapter poppet fails to close.
 During the connection cycle, the interlock is automatically disengaged by the proper alignment of the coupler with the hydrant.
-During the disconnection cycle, it is necessary to manually depress the collar stop assembly to allow the collar to be moved away from the hydrant valve and complete the cycle.
-Should a major leakage occur after the operating handle has been closed and before unlocking the collar stop, this indicates a failure of the hydrant valve poppet.
+During the disconnection cycle, it is necessary to manually lift the collar interlock handles to allow the collar to be moved away from the hydrant valve and complete the cycle.
+Should a major leakage occur after the operating handle has been closed and before lifting the collar interlock handles, this indicates a failure of the hydrant valve poppet.
 One should first reopen the coupler poppet and make sure that the hydrant valve pilot has been closed and then close the servicing valve on the hydrant valve before attempting to remove the coupler.
 If the leakage still is apparent, attempt to close and re-open the coupler to stop the leakage and then shut down the operation of the hydrant system prior to completely disconnecting the coupler to prevent a possible catastrophic spill.